apache/xmlbeans/xkit/README.txt

 (1) Setup.

-    1. Make sure you have a JDK 1.4.x installed (or 1.5.x); that java[.exe] is on your path and that JAVA_HOME/bin contains java[.exe], javac[.exe], and jar[.exe].
+    1. Make sure you have a JDK 1.6.x or later installed; that java[.exe] is on your path and that JAVA_HOME/bin contains java[.exe], javac[.exe], and jar[.exe].